Python-PyQt/PyQt-builder/doc/pyproject_toml.rst

     The value is a list of target Android ABIs (e.g. armeabi-v7a, arm64-v8a).
     There is also a corresponding command line option.

-**arch** {x86_64, arm64}
+**universal2**

-    The value is a list of target architectures (e.g. x86_64, arm64).
-If Python is an Apple universal build then this specifies a specific a target architecture.
-It is normally used when the Qt installation is not a universal build.
-The default is to build a universal project supporting both architectures.
+    The boolean value specifies that the project is built as an Apple universal package supporting both x86_64 and arm64 architectures.
+The default is to build for the native architecture.
 There is also a corresponding command line option.

 **link-full-dll**
     The boolean value specifies if, on Windows, the full Python DLL should be